 The driving force behind the increase in substance misuse-related ER visits and overdose deaths in the U.S. are reported to be caused by synthetic opioids.
-According to the Centers for Disease Control and Prevention (CDC), over 70% of overdose deaths in 2019 involved an opioid.
+According to the Centers for Disease Control and Prevention (CDC), Overdoses involving opioids killed nearly 69,000 people in 2020, and over 82% of those deaths involved synthetic opioids.
 As a result of this growing concern, a wide range of treatment options have been put in place to curb the rising rates of opioid use disorders (OUD) in the United States.

 One such increasingly utilized treatment in combating the opioid crisis is opioid maintenance treatment (OMT) or medications for use disorder (MOUD).
 MOUD treatment utilizes various medications in conjunction with counseling and behavioral therapies to provide a “whole-person” approach to treatment to minimize the risk of relapse and maintain long-term sobriety.
 MOUD programs are clinically driven and are tailored to meet each person’s unique needs.
 And one of the primary medications used in MOUD treatment is Suboxone.

 Suboxone is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat opioid use disorder (OUD).
 Suboxone is a schedule III controlled substance, available as tablets and sublingual film strips and contains two main ingredients, namely:

 The buprenorphine and naloxone combination works together to block withdrawal symptoms associated with opioid addiction.
 Buprenorphine decreases withdrawal symptoms and opioid cravings without fully activating the opioid receptors, while naloxone works in the background as a deterrent to reduce relapses and overdoses during recovery.